CoconutPhishers/buzzctf_writeup23/src/content/docs/buzzctf/c6-web.md

 ---
-title: Day 2 - Rock Paper Scissors ✂️
+title: Web
-description: A solution to Day 2
+description: A collection of problems related to websites/web exploitation
 template: doc
 ---
 In this post I'll be explaining my [day 2](https://adventofcode.com/2022/day/2)